interactive-mcp/interactive-mcp/interactive-vscode-extension/README.md

 - **🔒 Privacy First**: Everything runs locally on your machine
 - **📊 Connection Status**: Always know if your extension is ready in the status bar

+## What's New in Version 0.3.0

+- Connection in multiple IDEs is now possible, enabling multi-instance and multi-workspace support.

 ## 🎬 How It Works

 1. Install this extension in your VS Code-based editor